 Listing 7-12: Bringing a module into scope with use and a relative path starting with self

-Note that using self in this way might not be necessary in the future; it’s an inconsistency in the language that Rust developers are working on eliminating.
+Note that using self in this way might not be necessary in the future; it’s an inconsistency in the language that Rust developers are working to eliminate.

 Creating Idiomatic use Paths

-In Listing 7-11, you may have wondered why we specified use crate::front_of_house::hosting and then called hosting::add_to_waitlist in eat_at_restaurant, rather than specifying the use path all the way out to the add_to_waitlist function to achieve the same result, as in Listing 7-13:
+In Listing 7-11, you might have wondered why we specified use crate::front_of_house::hosting and then called hosting::add_to_waitlist in eat_at_restaurant rather than specifying the use path all the way out to the add_to_waitlist function to achieve the same result, as in Listing 7-13.

 Filename: src/lib.rs